About the product

 Start with where the image needs to land: Instagram Story, YouTube thumbnail, LinkedIn share card, PDF export, or a strict KB target.

-Open a preset when the dimensions are already known, open a guide when the job still needs context, or go straight into a tool when you already know the workflow.
+Open a preset when the dimensions are already known, or go straight into a tool when the workflow is obvious.

 The product is built around quick local output, so the last mile is immediate export rather than waiting for a remote processing round trip.